PaRr0tBoY/Awesome-Vivaldi/README.md

 4. If you're on macOS use [macOS_Patch_Scripts | upviv](https://github.com/PaRr0tBoY/Vivaldi-Mods/blob/8a1e9f8a63f195f67f27ab2e5b86c4aff0081096/macOS_Patch_Scripts/upviv) as a reference for patchscript

-# Community JS Mods and CSS Included in this modpack
+# Community JS Mods And CSS Included In This Modpack

 [📸 Element Capture](https://forum.vivaldi.net/topic/103686/element-capture?_=1758777284963)
 > This mod adds the function of automatically selecting the area to capture when taking screenshots.